ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/using/retries.md

 |`connect-failure`| Retries on a connection failure to the upstream service (included in `5xx`)
 |`retriable-4xx`| Retries on a retriable 4xx response (currently only 409)
 |`refused-stream`| Retires if the upstream service sends a REFUSED_STREAM error (included in `5xx`)
 |`retriable-status-codes`| Retries based on status codes set in the `x-envoy-retriable-status-codes` header.
-If that header isn't set, $productName$ will not retry the request.
+If that header isn't set, Emissary will not retry the request.

  For more details on each of these values, see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/v1.9.0/configuration/http_filters/router_filter#x-envoy-retry-on).